British Championships Rules Summary

 To start with, if you want to be British Go Champion, you have to be "British".
-We take that to mean that either you are eligible to hold a British passport (as defined in the rules), or that you have lived in this country for five years.
-Then, since the BGA goes to the effort of running the Championship and we would like something in return, all competitors have to be paid-up members of the BGA.
+We take that to mean that either you are eligible to hold a British passport (as defined in the rules), or that you will have lived in this country for five years.
+Then, since the British Go Association goes to the effort of running the Championship, all competitors have to be paid-up members of the Association.

 Once you have dealt with these requirements you will have to play some Go.
 In fact you need to plan ahead a little bit because to win next year's Championship you must qualify this (calendar) year.
 You can qualify from any of the many tournaments that take place around Europe each year (provided that they are rated on the European rating system).
 All you need is to play the entire event (that is not to drop out early or just ghost the odd round) and end the event with 1900 or higher.
 Please note that deliberately entering an event at too high a grade just to get a 1900 rating will not be tolerated.

 The British Championship proper comprises three tournaments.
 First you must win through the Candidates' Tournament.
 The event is announced in Upcoming Tournaments and also the electronic Newsletter.
 It is held on the first May bank holiday weekend.
 All the players who qualified in the year to 31st March play in a six round Swiss-style tournament.
 The top seven (or possibly sometimes six) players gain a place in stage two.
 If you want to be on the safe side, I advise you to win five of your games, but if you can only manage four then you may qualify, if you are lucky with the tie break.